IGNF/Borea/README_borea_lib.md

 height = 17004
 ```
 Only these 7 pieces of information will be read.
 You can add comments with a # in the first element of the line or other type = info, but they will not be read by the tool, unless the attribute has been added to the Camera class in *borea/datastruct/camera.py*.
 An example file can be found in repository *./dataset/Camera1.txt*.
+No camera-related distortion is taken into account (distortion-free camera).

 ### Info projection